The MSPCA receives many phone calls from people who are denied homeowner’s insurance solely because they own a particular breed of dog.

 It is imperative that dog owners be responsible.
 The best way to prevent the introduction of legislation or other policies that are often reactionary and are not in the best interest of dogs or the public is to set an example and demonstrate that properly trained dogs do not cause problems.

 The MSPCA advocates on the state and local level to prevent enacting policies, laws, and ordinances that target specific breeds.
-Contact the MSPCA Advocacy Department, (617) 522-7400, or click here, for more information on how to become involved in this and other animal issues.
+Contact the MSPCA Advocacy Department, (617) 522-7400, or click here to go to our Advocacy page, for more information on how to become involved in this and other animal issues.

 What can I do to help prevent my dog from biting?